Flipgrid Basics 💻📱🖥

 Mission “Possible” Fitness by Claudio Zavala: A Topic of station rotations to demonstrate knowledge different exercises.

-Meditation by Holly Witter: A Topic for students to debate the benefits of meditation.
+Meditation by Holly Witter: A Topic for members to debate the benefits of meditation.

-Kinesiology Tape by Claudio Zavala: A Topic for students to show others the proper taping techniques.
+Kinesiology Tape by Claudio Zavala: A Topic for members to show others the proper taping techniques.

-Empowered Learner 1 - Students leverage technology to take an active role in choosing, achieving and demonstrating competency in their learning goals, informed by the learning sciences.
-1A: Students articulate and set personal learning goals, develop personal strategies leveraging technology to achieve them and reflect on the learning process itself to improve learning outcomes.
+Empowered Learner 1 - Members leverage technology to take an active role in choosing, achieving and demonstrating competency in their learning goals, informed by the learning sciences.
+1A: Members articulate and set personal learning goals, develop personal strategies leveraging technology to achieve them and reflect on the learning process itself to improve learning outcomes.

-Creative Communicator 6 - Students communicate clearly and express themselves creatively for a variety of purposes using the platforms, tools, styles, formats, and digital media appropriate to their goals.
-6C: Students communicate complex ideas clearly and effectively by creating or using a variety of digital objects such as visualizations, models, or simulations.
+Creative Communicator 6 - Members communicate clearly and express themselves creatively for a variety of purposes using the platforms, tools, styles, formats, and digital media appropriate to their goals.
+6C: Members communicate complex ideas clearly and effectively by creating or using a variety of digital objects such as visualizations, models, or simulations.

 Want even more!? 🤓